FRC3636/frc-nix/README.md

 ## Binary Cache

 We use [Garnix](https://garnix.io) for CI, so you can follow the directions at [Garnix's docs](https://garnix.io/docs/caching) to download pre-built versions of frc-nix's packages.

+## Updating

+Hip Hip Hooray!
+A new wpilib release is out!
+Go straight to the [UPDATE.md](./UPDATE.md) file to see how to update the packages.